Enemies, A Love Story (film)

-Enemies, A Love Story is a 1989 American romantic drama film directed by Paul Mazursky, based on the 1966 novel Enemies, A Love Story (Soynim, di Geshikhte fun a Libe) by Isaac Bashevis Singer.
+Enemies, A Love Story is a 1989 American romantic tragicomedy film directed by Paul Mazursky, based on the 1966 novel Enemies, A Love Story (Soynim, di Geshikhte fun a Libe) by Isaac Bashevis Singer.
 The film stars Ron Silver, Anjelica Huston, Lena Olin and Margaret Sophie Stein.
-The film received positive reviews from critics and three nominations at the 62nd Academy Awards; Best Supporting Actress (for Huston and Olin) and Best Adapted Screenplay.
+The film received positive reviews from critics and three nominations at the 62nd Academy Awards: Best Supporting Actress (for Huston and Olin) and Best Adapted Screenplay.